 What’s more, these two elements (your toddler’s newfound sleeplessness and your toddler’s more challenging behavior) can end up influencing each other.
 Your toddler’s willful behavior can lead him to refuse naps or to shriek for you each time he wakes at night.
 And of course, the lack of sleep caused by this regression can make your little one cranky, which leads to more tantrums and more temper.

 While there is no way to “fix” any sleep regression, including the 18-month sleep regression, there are steps you can take to minimize your baby’s sleeplessness (and your own!)

 Again, part of the challenge of the 18-month sleep regression likely has to do with the fact that your toddler is heading into the “Terrible Twos” and is starting to show some independence-seeking behavior.
-This is the time to begin setting limits for your toddler and enforcing discipline.
-Not only will this help minimize sleeplessness, but it’ll also help you develop a good foundation that will make your baby’s twos and threes a little less “terrible”.
+This is the time to begin setting limits for your toddler and enforcing loving discipline.
+Not only will this help minimize sleeplessness, but it’ll also help you develop a good foundation.
+This foundation will make your baby’s twos and threes a little smoother!

 Should You Keep the Nap?

 If your baby’s extremely resistant to naps during the 18-month sleep regression, you may feel tempted to just drop the nap altogether.
 Again, we recommend that you don’t.
 Most toddlers don’t drop their naps until between three and four years old, so don’t quit just yet!

 If you’re in the midst of sleep training when the 18-month sleep regression hits, you may wonder if you should just throw in the towel for a while.
 We recommend that you don’t.
 Your toddler should still fall asleep as independently as possible.
 If your toddler wakes up in the middle of the night, they should fall back to sleep as independently as possible, too.